 This is the craziest thing that I have ever done … so far (other than staring 30cm eye to eye with wild hyena … lol).
 All this introvert, impulsive, blurriness, ‘lost in transition’ and my easy ‘tidak apa’ (careless) attitude that I have could lead me either towards a new life experience or a life disaster tragedy for me … 😉 .
 I learned my lesson well … I am just glad that I survived well too.

-I have the habit of keeping everything bottled up inside me and I refused to complaint or put the blame on others for whatever misfortune that I had experienced.
-I do open up a little bit for a few selective souls … but nowadays … I prefer to just laying low … as the only person that you can really trust is maybe just yourself <— lol, a bit side track here 😉
+I have the habit of keeping everything bottled up inside me and I refused to complain or put the blame on others for whatever misfortune that I had experienced.
+I do open up a little bit for a few selective souls … but nowadays … I prefer to just lay low … as the only person that you can really trust is maybe just yourself <— lol, a bit sidetrack here 😉

 It was a great relieved when we were finally driving out of Danakil Depression.
 And, when we reached our hotel in Mekelle … I had the best shower in my whole entire life (3 days 2 night without proper shower he he he) … my bed felt like the best bed in the world and the hotel air-condition felt like the luxurious thing that life could offer me … lol.

 This is a picture of me and my local guide aka host aka friend Daniel Million.
 I was with him and his team during both of my visits to Ethiopia.
-A very experience guide and a well verse ornithologist with an angel heart.
+A very experienced guide and a well verse ornithologist with an angel heart.
 I highly recommend him as your guide if you decide to visit Ethiopia.
 You can contact him via his email or Facebook account at firstname.lastname@example.org or you can check out his website Traverse Ethiopia Tours.

 p/s Wish me luck … 😉